nsxiv/nsxiv/README.md

 Usage
 -----

-Please see the [man page](http://muennich.github.com/sxiv/sxiv.1.html) for information on how to use sxiv.
+Please see man page for information on how to use nsxiv.
+To do so, execute the following after the installation:

+    $ man nsxiv

 Download & Changelog